Not long now until the Green Gown Awards UK & Ireland Awards Ceremony taking place at The Monastery, Manchester on Wednesday 15 November 2017.

 The Awards will take place at The Monastery, Gorton Lane, Manchester, M12 5WF

 The Monastery is located just outside the city centre.
 Bus 206 or 205 both go to/from The Monastery/city centre/station and take 15 – 20 minutes.
-The venue is also walking distance from Ashbury’s Train Station, which connects with Manchester Piccadilly.
+The venue is a short distance from Ashbury’s Train Station, which connects with Manchester Piccadilly.
 It is roughly £7.00 in a taxi to the city centre.

 The Monastery Manchester has been hosting world-class events of all sizes including conferences, corporate dinners, product launches and Christmas parties for the past 10 years.